 Thanks to the internet, it is easier than ever to find addiction treatment centers across the country.
 With that being said, not all such facilities are created equal.
 While there are top-notch rehab facilities in most major metro areas, the field is also crowded with fly-by-night facilities that don’t necessarily have patients’ best interests at heart.
-Those who are suffering from substance abuse and their loves ones are often so desperate for help that they overlook many glaring red flags.
+Those who are suffering from substance abuse and their loved ones are often so desperate for help that they overlook any glaring red flags.
 Given the importance of this step, however, due diligence is a must.
 The simplest part of that is seeking out rehab centers that are accredited by reputable accreditation bodies.
 Read on to learn more and for tips for finding such facilities.

 The Importance of Accreditation

 When seeking addiction treatment, people understandably focus on things like areas of specialization, location and price.
 As long as an addiction treatment center is licensed by the state, they assume that the facility is up to par.
 However, licensing is not required in all states.
 Furthermore, state licensing standards tend to be far laxer than those of the best accreditation bodies.
 To earn accreditation from an organization like CARF, the Commission on Accreditation of Rehabilitation Facilities, a facility must undergo a rigorous, months-long process.
 In doing so, a rehab center demonstrates its ongoing commitment to quality care.